 While we keep the specific elements of CheatSweep under our hats, we would be remiss to not mention the important role survey methodology plays in data quality.
 Appropriate screening criteria is essential for good data.
 The inclusion of sound survey design practices in your survey may also improveCheatSweep scoring (e.g., reverse-worded items in Likert scale tables).
 Elements relevant to CheatSweep are leveraged; no client instruction needed.

-Current clients can speak with a team member or are welcome to contact me directly.
-Prospective clients please contact us to discuss your needs.
+Please contact us to discuss your needs.
 We look forward to hearing from you!